pbonte/Roxi-Tutorial/README.md

 :Elena :hasResult :positive .
 ```

-- Write a query to find out the COVID-positive person (?person) and his location (?room) by adding and using the `:hasResult` property to check the person is COVID-positive.
+- Write a query to find out the COVID-positive person (?person) and theirr location (?room) by adding and using the `:hasResult` property to check the person is COVID-positive.

 Once the query is written, re-run the program with